ssilverman/QNEthernet/README.md

 * `send(host, port, data, len)`: Sends a packet without having to use `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
 The host can be either an IP address or a hostname.
+* `setReceiveQueueSize(size)`: Changes the receive queue size.
+The minimum possible value is 1 and the default is 1.
+If a value of zero is used, it will default to 1.
+If the new size is smaller than the number of items in the queue then all the oldest packets will get dropped.
 * `size()`: Returns the total size of the received packet data.
 * `operator bool()`: Tests if the socket is listening.
 * `static constexpr int maxSockets()`: Returns the maximum number of